GaryCollins-Sec/ML-Detection-Engineering-Lab/README.md

 - Kernel-Level Auditing: Implemented auditd on Linux to capture low-level system calls (execve, connect, open), providing the deep telemetry necessary for behavioral analysis.

 - API Integration: Connected Shuffle SOAR to the Wazuh API to fetch alerts in real-time.

-- Automated Response Workflows: Designed logic in Shuffle to automatically pass suspicious logs to the ML model for scoring and execute defensive actions based on the output.

 - Containerization: Deployed and managed the SOAR platform using Docker, demonstrating an understanding of microservices architecture.